k0f1/configuring-linux-web-server/README.md

-You may also change the group name with change group - chgrp: sudo chgrp root /var/www/datafrica
+You may also change the group name with change group - chgrp: sudo chgrp root /var/www/datafrica or sudo chgrp -R $USER /var/www/datafrica
+This will change it to whoever the user is that is logged in.

 You may add permissions with:
 sudo chmod -R 755 /var/www/datafrica

 $ git clone https://github.com/k0f1/catalog.git
 $ cd catalog
+Remove all files ending with .pyc.
+The application.py file has been modified and no longer a astart up file but a views file.
 ```

 Install pip;